ramrao0102/cs5293sp22-project0/README.md

 9) Once this is created, then we create a list of lists from this flat_list.
 Each inner list has length 5, which is the number of fields in the database.
    The database name is project0database.

-10) A function is then written to create a database in /home/ramrao0102/project0 and it is called trial database.
+10) A function is then written to create a database in /home/ramrao0102/project0 and it is called project0database.
 A table is added to this database with the following fields: Date/Time, Incident No, Location, Nature, Incident_ORI.

 11) The table is committed to the database.

 12) Once the table is created in the database, we have a function that connects back to the database and inserts one row at a time from the list of lists into the database.
 The changes are then committed to the database.
+As stated earlier each list in the list of lists corrresponds to the number of fields (in one row) of the database.

-13) Finally, an function is written to obtain incident status from the database by connecting data and fetching rows that contain each incident type and the number of counts by incident type.
+13) Finally, a function is written to obtain incident status from the database by connecting data and fetching rows that contain each incident type and the number of counts by incident type.

 14) Execution of all of the above elements is completed by entering the below command in /home/ramrao0102/project0